-If you dispute an incorrect item in your credit report, and the credit reporting agency refuses to fix it, you’ll have to take additional steps to remedy the problem.
+If you dispute an incorrect item in your credit report, and the credit reporting agency refuses to fix it, you’ll have to take additional steps to remedy the problem, like:

 If the credit reporting agency refuses to change your report—and you still believe the information is inaccurate or incomplete—you'll need to take more aggressive action.

 Contact the creditor that furnished the incorrect information, and demand that it tell the credit reporting agency to remove the data from your report.
 You can use Nolo's Request to Creditor to Remove Inaccurate Information or write your own letter.
 If you get a letter from the creditor agreeing that the information is wrong and should be deleted from your credit file, send a copy of that letter to the agency that made the flawed report.

 If you already contacted the creditor directly, it doesn’t have to deal with this dispute again unless you supply more information.
 But if you escalate your complaint, like to the president or CEO, because you believe the dispute was not properly investigated, and you demonstrate a strong basis for your belief, the company is likely to respond.

-If the company can’t or won’t assist you in removing the inaccurate information, call the credit reporting agency directly.
+If the company can’t or won’t assist you in removing the inaccurate information, contact the credit reporting agency directly.
 Credit reporting agencies have toll-free numbers to handle consumer disputes about erroneous items in their credit files that aren’t removed through the normal reinvestigation process.
-(Go to the Equifax, Experian, and TransUnion websites to find contact information for these three nationwide credit reporting agencies.)
+Go to the Equifax, Experian, and TransUnion websites to find contact information for these three nationwide credit reporting agencies.

 If you have more information that backs up your claim, you can submit a new dispute to the credit reporting agency.
 Be sure to provide fresh, relevant information.
 If you dispute the same error without giving the agency any additional information, it will probably decide that your dispute is frivolous.
 Then, it doesn't have to investigate the matter further.